 Since 2008, Transgene has had a bicycle shed to encourage employees to use this mode of transport.
 For several years now, the Company has been taking part in Strasbourg's Au Boulot à Vélo challenge.
-With nearly 40 participants in 2020, almost 450 journeys and 3,200km traveled, Transgene ranked third among companies with 101 to 500 employees.
+With nearly 40 participants in 2020, almost 450 journeys and 3,200 km traveled, Transgene ranked third among companies with 101 to 500 employees.
+The Company moved up the rankings to take the top spot among companies in its category in 2021 by mobilizing 40 participants and clocking up more than 10,000 km (917 trips and some challenges allowing for some additional kilometers to be obtained).
 It has participated for several years in the Strasbourgeoise and the Course des Lumières.